MikeDigitize/JSFundamentals/README.md

 ```

 The variable <code>foobar</code> is defined in the scope of <code>bar</code> and so is lexically scoped to <code>bar</code> and any of its descendant functions.
-When <code>bar</code> is called, a new object is created - the <code>variable environment</code>, which holds anything in its immediate and lexical scopes.
+When <code>bar</code> is called, a new object is created - its <code>environment</code>, which holds anything in its immediate and lexical scopes.
 The same thing happens for the inner function <code>foo</code>.
 When <code>foo</code> is called as the return value of <code>bar</code>, it looks up the value of <code>foobar</code> against its <code>variable environment</code>.
 It's not in its immediate scope so it looks for it in its parent scope where it finds it and is able to return it.

 ### Summary

 Lexical scope is defined at compile time.
-At runtime when a function call is made, the JavaScript engine creates an object representing that function's <code>variable environment</code> which holds references to everything in its lexical scope.
-When asked to lookup a variable referenced within the function, the engine first checks against its immediate scope via the <code>variable environment</code>.
+At runtime when a function call is made, the JavaScript engine creates an object representing that function's variable <code>environment</code> which holds references to everything in its lexical scope.
+When asked to lookup a variable referenced within the function, the engine first checks against its immediate scope via its <code>environment</code>.
 If it doesn't find it there, it continues to search against each parent scope of the function until it reaches the global scope.
-The reference to these parent scopes is held in the <code>variable environment</code> which, as it's created and defined at runtime, is known as dynamic scoping.
+The reference to these parent scopes is held in the <code>environment</code> which, as it's created and defined at runtime, is known as dynamic scoping.

 ## Context